tommhuth/stacky/README.md

 # Stacky
-Stack clone made  with `react-three-fiber`, for the browser.
+Stack game clone made  with `react-three-fiber`, for the browser.

 (There's also a Babylonjs version, and maybe a raw Three version somewhere, too.)